bluelibs/runner/README.md

 });
 ```

-Another approach is to create a new event that holds the config and it allows it to be updated.
+Another approach is to create a new event that contains the configuration, providing the flexibility to update it as needed.

 ```ts
 import { resource, run, event } from "@bluelibs/runner";